suncoast-devs/handbook/curriculum/unit-i/chapter-4/03-practice-part-2/homework.md

   - [ ] ManagerName
   - [ ] PhoneNumber

 - [ ] Add a relationship to your `Item` model to include a Foreign Key to the Locations table.
+Each location can have many items.
 This will be two new properties to your Existing `Item` model that point to the new Model you create (`Location`)

 - [ ] Add a new Locations Controller.
 This will have 2 endpoints